genglinliu/Hybrid-Convolution-Shortfuse/readme.md

  - save/load the dataloader to save time `torch.save(dataloader_obj, 'dataloader.pth')`
  - Have this extendable to 3D conv layers because we're eventually going to work with ADNI images
  - add F1 score as a performance measure

+## 3/21 update
+ - So after researching online I found that it's not the best idea to pull the pytorch source code and modify it directly rather, we should create our own model that extends VGG or just nn.Module and